Symbol of Chaos

 The Symbol of Chaos (also known as the Chaos Star) originates from Michael Moorcock's Elric of Melniboné stories and their dichotomy of Law and Chaos.
 In them, the Symbol of Chaos comprises eight arrows in a radial pattern.
-The symbol has been adopted in tabletop games such as Warhammer and Dungeons & Dragons, as well as modern occult traditions, where it represents chaos magic.
-It has also become a symbol of political movements such as contemporary anarchism and Eurasianism.

-History
+Tabletop roleplaying games and other forms of popular culture, and real world organizations and movements have subsequently used it as a symbol.

+Origins

 Michael Moorcock conceived this symbol while writing the first Elric of Melniboné stories in the 1960s.
 It later became common in popular culture, appearing in occult traditions and role-playing games.
 In an interview, Moorcock described how he designed the symbol:

 I drew a straightforward geographical quadrant (which often has arrows, too!) – N, S, E, W – and then added another four directions and that was that – eight arrows representing all possibilities, one arrow representing the single, certain road of Law.
 I have since been told to my face that it is an "ancient symbol of Chaos".

+In occultism

-In the 1970s, the Chaos Star became the main symbol of chaos magic, a British occult tradition.
-It is the official symbol of the Illuminates of Thanateros, a magical organization dedicated to chaos magic.
+In the late 1970s, the Chaos Star became the main symbol of chaos magic, a branch of western esotericism which originated in England.
+A variant on it, with an eye similar to the Eye of Horus in its center, is the official symbol of the Illuminates of Thanateros, a magical order dedicated to chaos magic.

-The symbol's first appearance in a commercial role-playing game was in the Dungeons & Dragons supplement Deities & Demigods, which featured gods and monsters from Moorcock's books.
-It was later adopted in Stormbringer (a role playing game based on Moorcock's Elric stories), Warhammer, Warhammer 40,000, and Warhammer Age of Sigmar, among other games.
 It has occasionally been used astrologically as a symbol for the trans-Neptunian object 19521 Chaos.

+In gaming

+The symbol's first appearance in a commercial role-playing game was in the Dungeons & Dragons supplement Deities & Demigods, which featured Elric, as well as gods and monsters related to the Elric series.
+It was also used by Stormbringer, Chaosium's licensed adaptation of the Elric stories, and by Warhammer, Warhammer 40,000, and Warhammer Age of Sigmar, among other games.